cybergis/CyberGIS-Jupyter-For-Water-Bug-Reporting/README.md

 # CyberGIS-Jupyter-For-Water-Bug-Reporting

-## Please create a new issue on the Issue Tab Page to report a bug.
+## Please create a new issue on the "Issues" Tab Page to report a bug.